sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 To obtain a recursive representation of a Ramsey policy, we  compare two methods.

-We  first apply a method proposed  by :cite:`KP1980` that uses a promised marginal utility to augment authentic state variables.
+We  first apply a method proposed  by :cite:`KP1980` that uses a promised marginal utility to augment natural state variables.

 We then apply a closely related method of :cite:`Miller_Salmon_1`, :cite:`PCL1986`, and :cite:`Backus_Driffill`.